 North Carolina became the twelfth state of the United States by ratifying the Constitution in 1789.
 Its founders named the state after Charles I. Carolus means Charles in Latin.
 The state’s nicknames are the Tar Heel State and Old North State.
 Raleigh is the state capital.
+The state ranks 28th in size and 9th in population.
 In colonial times the state raised rice and tobacco.
 Leading sources of income today are tobacco, textiles, and furniture.
 The Wright Brothers flew their first airplane in Kittyhawk, North Carolina.
-Children could visit America’s Library at: North Carolina.
-They could find out what a tar heel is.
+Children could learn more at: North Carolina.
+They could also find out what a tar heel is.

 Thanksgiving Day was celebrated nationally for the first time in 1789.
 President Washington issued a proclamation declaring that the day should be one of prayer and thanksgiving.
 Children could research what the first Thanksgiving meal was.
 How does it compare to what they eat on the holiday today?
 In 1863 President Abraham Lincoln proclaimed that Thanksgiving would be celebrated on the last Thursday in November.
 In 1941 Congress passed a resolution changing Thanksgiving to the fourth Thursday in November.
 Children can read about “The Year We Had Two Thanksgivings” at: Two Thanksgivings.